majqqq/custom-data/README.md

 - Faster
 - Way more adjustable, in terms of sending data, including data reduction techniques such as buffer and batching (things must have, especially when you are dealing with a lot of separated data)
 - Provides data handlers, your own functions which will trigger on data change - after meeting certain conditions, which are: element type, data type, key name, and server event.
+- Thanks to that, you will be able to process certain logic in many ways (based on data from parameters), without requirement to add separate MTA events.

 # Detailed guide, which also covers few important topics
 [See forum topic for all details](https://forum.mtasa.com/topic/127520-tut-lua-tables-as-a-efficient-data-system-custom-element-data/)